ruuddrummen/react-signal-forms/README.md

 - The applicability rule is only evaluated when the value of field B is updated.
 Updates on any other field do not trigger the evaluation of the rule.
 - Field A is only re-rendered when the result of the applicability rule changes, i.e. from `true` to `false` or vice versa.

-## Plugins
+## Plugin API

 Form features such as validation, applicability rules, and others are implemented as plugins with the plugin and field rule API's.
-The goal behind this concept is to keep feature implementations separate and simple, and make adding features easier.
+The goal behind this concept is to keep feature implementations separate and simple, and to make adding features easier.

 In most simpler cases, the native plugins should be enough to get you going.
 If necessary though, plugins and rules can be added or replaced to fulfill on specialized requirements.

 > ℹ️ All [native plugins](/src/plugins/) use the methods described below, so you can use those as examples.

+### `createPlugin()`

+Plugins can be replaced and you can create and plug in your own to better fit your needs.
+To do this you can use the [`createPlugin()`](/src/plugins/createPlugin.ts) method.
+To get started you can have a look at the [`initialValue`](/src/plugins/initialValue/) and [`readonlyRules`](/src/plugins/readonlyRules/) plugins, which are some of the simpler ones.

-### Creating field rules
+### `createFieldRule()`

-Custom rules can be added to existing plugins.
-If it fits your needs, than this is the easier option.
+Field rules can be added to any plugin using them.
 In general, rules can be created with the [`createFieldRule()`](/src/plugins/createFieldRule.ts) helper function.
 This function can be used as is, or it can be wrapped for specific plugins.
 For example, the validation plugin has wrapped this function in [`createValidationRule()`](/src/plugins/validation/rules.ts).

-### Creating plugins

-Plugins can be replaced and you can create and plug in your own to better fit your needs.
-To do this you can use the [`createPlugin()`](/src/plugins/createPlugin.ts) and [`createFieldRule()`](/src/plugins/createFieldRule.ts) methods.
-To get started you can have a look at the [`initialValue`](/src/plugins/initialValue/) and [`readonlyRules`](/src/plugins/readonlyRules/) plugins, which are some of the simpler ones.

 ## Array fields